pfsense/docs/source/install/installing-pfsense.rst

 If the hardware platform cannot be identified, a list of network interfaces and their MAC addresses that were located on the system will appear, along with an indication of their link state if that is supported by the network card.
-The link state is denoted by “(up)” appearing after the MAC address if a link is detected on that interface.
+The link state is denoted by "(up)" appearing after the MAC address if a link is detected on that interface.
 The MAC (Media Access Control) address of a network card is a unique identifier assigned to each card, and no two network cards should have